eedo31/YCS-Auto-Minimize/README.md

 # YCS Auto Minimize

-A userscript to minimize the YCS (YouTube Comment Search) menu on YouTube pages, saving screen real estate.
+A userscript to minimize the YCS (YouTube Comment Search) snd YCScont menu on YouTube pages, saving screen real estate.
 This script auto-toggles between minimized and maximized states based on your preferences, with a simple interface that enhances accessibility.
 The YCS menu is minimized by default, and the state is remembered across page reloads, ensuring a smoother and more personalized YouTube experience.

 ## Features